Frequently Asked Questions

 What if the student account is overpaid after all the aid has been received?

-What other services are available at the Cashier’s Window of the Office of Business Affairs?
+What are other services available at the Cashier’s Window of the Office of Business Affairs?

 Any student account questions can be answered by the staff in the Office of Business Affairs.
 Any billing that needs to be sent to receive outside scholarships are handled by the cashier.